I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Dogs Are Flower Destroyers

 Then, out of nowhere, a small furry Labradoodle gallops through your flowerbed.
 She’s chasing her ball or seeing off an imaginary squirrel spotted whilst on her morning garden patrol!
 You rush outside to see the damage done.
 With a groan, you notice your beloved flower spike snapped off in its prime.
 The maturing bloom lies forlorn on the ground.

 You turn to remonstrate with the perpetrator.
 Your dog just gives you her best “What, me?” look.
 “I was just trying to protect you from killer squirrels!” her innocent face claims.

 I am sure there will be scenes like this in many gardens this summer.
 Our furry friends have a knack of standing, sitting and lying on our most precious plants!
 Foxgloves, hollyhocks, delphiniums, lilies and daffodils are all particularly susceptible.

-I have one fuchsia plant in my garden of variety ‘Tom Thumb’ which will be 21 years old this summer!
-In that time it has been regularly buffeted and rolled on by two different labradoodles!
+I have a ‘Tom Thumb’ fuchsia plant in my garden which is more than 20 years old, and in that time, it has been regularly buffeted and rolled on by two different Labradoodles!

 Heather is a dense, bushy, low-growing evergreen plant.
 It has a sturdy, twiggy base and a soft top of greenery and purple, pink or white flowers.
 This makes an ideal mattress for a sunbathing Labradoodle!
 Fortunately, heather is used to similar treatment by sheep and cattle on moorland.
 So it recovers quickly with no long-term damage.